Higgs Boson Discovery announcement by Peter Higgs

 The Higgs mechanism is the process applied to Electroweak theory.
 A complex doublet Higgs field can be included in the theory and this Higgs field breaks the symmetry of the problem while retaining local gauge invariance.
 This Higgs field (two complex scalar fields which transform under the SU(2) symmetry) will, via the Goldstone Theorem, result in a scalar Higgs boson and 3 Goldstone bosons which will provide mass.
 The three Goldstone bosons interact with the original fields to provide mass for the W+, W- and Z bosons while leaving the fourth boson mass-less.
 This can be seen mathematically by looking at the changed form of the Electroweak Lagrangian due to the introduction of the Higgs fields.

 There is a reason to believe that the Higgs Boson discovered is not the garden-variety Higgs that physicists were expecting.
 It's relatively low mass may place it in the Supersymmetric regime, and may be humanity's first probe into Supersymmetry.
-If the Boson was discovered to be a singlet it would also be the first fundamental singlet ever discovered, sparking new interest in finding the last piece of the singlet, vector, tensor boson puzzle: The Graviton, the force carrier for the gravitational force and the key ingredient in the Theory of Everything, "The Promised Land" of Physics that will explain how General Relativity works with Quantum Theory and will explain how The Universe works in completion.
+If the Boson was discovered to be a singlet it would also be the first fundamental singlet ever discovered, sparking new interest in finding the last piece of the singlet, vector, tensor boson puzzle: The Graviton, the force carrier for the gravitational force and the key ingredient in the Theory of Everything, "The Promised Land" of Physics that will explain how General Relativity works with Quantum Theory in a Grand Unified Force.

 Standard YouTube License

 - 44:28 Surpassing the Speed of Light (FULL VIDEO)by Sky Faction Featured 179,637